shiruken/hackintosh/README.md

 7. You should now have a Hackintosh dual-booting macOS and Windows!
 Just select the desired operating system from the Clover bootloader.
     * My [configuration](EFI/CLOVER/config.plist) defaults to booting macOS after a short five-second delay
     * If there is an extraneous `Boot Windows from EFI` option on the bootloader, [check and uncheck the Legacy Scan option](https://www.tonymacx86.com/threads/solved-clover-shows-two-boot-options-for-windows-efi.243457/) on the GUI section of Clover Configurator.

+![Clover Bootloader](Screenshots/Post_Windows.png)

+### Hide Windows Drive in macOS

-    * Follow [these instructions](https://discussions.apple.com/docs/DOC-7942) to prevent the Windows drive from automatically mounting in macOS:
+Follow [these instructions](https://discussions.apple.com/docs/DOC-7942) to prevent the Windows drive from automatically mounting in macOS:

 1. Open Terminal and enter the following command to get the `Volume UUID`:

     `diskutil info /Volumes/{YOUR_WINDOWS_DRIVE_NAME}`

 2. Enter `sudo vifs` to add the following line to `/etc/fstab`:

     `UUID={YOUR_UUID} none ntfs rw,noauto`

 3. Restart your system and the Windows partition will no longer automatically mount.

-![Clover Bootloader](Screenshots/Post_Windows.png)

 ## Final Clover Configuration